constellation-daq/Constellation/docs/operator_guide/concepts/constellation.md

 The name "Constellation" is borrowed from space flight, where satellite constellations operate with relatively large autonomy, transmitting data between them, and communicating with a ground control center which issues commands and polices the entire system.
-Consequently, vocabulary from space flight appears at different places in the framework and - hopefully - helps in clarifying functionality and intention.
+Consequently, vocabulary from space flight appears at different places in the framework and helps in clarifying functionality and intention.
 Examples are 'satellite', 'payload', 'safe mode', or 'launch'.

 Other vocabulary used throughout the framework and this manual originate from data acquisition systems in nuclear and particle